MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure-mam.md

 6. Select **Continue** to log into the managed application.

 ## Configure Web protection

-## Configure privacy controls
 Defender for Endpoint on Android allows IT Administrators to configure web protection.
-Web protection is available within the [Microsoft Endpoint Manager Admin center](endpoint.microsoft.com).
+Web protection is available within the [Microsoft Endpoint Manager Admin center](https://endpoint.microsoft.com).

 Web protection helps to secure devices against web threats and protect users from phishing attacks.
 Note that anti-phishing and custom indicators (URL and IP addresses) are supported as part of web protection.
 Web content filtering is currently not supported on mobile platforms.